-Winter is coming here in the southern hemisphere, and clients are starting to ask more often whether their horse needs (or wants) to wear a rug or be covered.
-Does your horse need / want a rug?
+Winter is coming here in the southern hemisphere, and in my animal communication sessions clients are starting to ask more often “does my horse need (or want) to wear a rug?”

 It’s a complicated, and slightly controversial, topic!
 Lots of people have strong opinions over whether horses should be rugged or not.
 And, if you’re going to rug them, how do you decide which rugs, what thickness, how often to change them etc?!